 - Brute-force attack (default password recovery option) – verifies all characters one by one and searches the password.

 - Dictionary Attack – when you have an existing password dictionary thats provide you the password.

 - Brute-force with Mask attack – verifies the customize symbols, characters, and numbers to retrieve the password, when part of the password is known to you.

-You have learnt how to create password protected Excel file through this article as well as how to recover lost/forgotten passwords and unlock the file in this section.
-From the above information it becomes clear that PassFab is an unmatched tool for resetting, recovering, and unlocking Excel sheets, without any restrictions.
-The traditional methods always come with some limitations, but this software ensures that your data doesn’t get lost or becomes irrecoverable, just because you couldn’t recall the password.
+You have learned how to create password protected Excel file through this article as well as how to recover lost/forgotten passwords and unlock the file in this section.
+From the above information, it becomes clear that PassFab is an unmatched tool for resetting, recovering and unlocking Excel sheets, without any restrictions.
+The traditional methods always come with some limitations, but this Excel password recovery software ensures that your data doesn’t get lost or becomes irrecoverable, just because you couldn’t recall the password.
 Password protecting saves our data, but it can prove serious when you are locked away from it.
 So, for managing your Excel workbooks at their best, you would obviously need PassFab to have your back.